machine2learn/galaina/README.md

     *  A path from `Var01` to `Factor02` with path likelihood 0.8 and direction likelihood 0.6.
     *  A directionless path connecting `Factor02` and `Factor03` with path likelihood 0.6.

-    Then the filtered CSV with the structure model is as follow:
+    Then the filtered CSV with the structure model is as follows:

 | from     | to       | strength | direction |
 | -------- | -------- | -------- | --------- |